zenml-io/zenml/docs/book/user-guide/production-guide/configure-pipeline.md

 Now you should notice the machine that gets provisioned on your cloud provider would have a different configuration as compared to last time.
 As easy as that!

-Bare in mind that not every orchestrator supports `ResourceSettings` directly.
-To learn more, you can read about [`ResourceSettings` here](../advanced-guide/infrastructure-management/scale-compute-to-the-cloud.md), including the ability to [attach a GPU](../advanced-guide/infrastructure-management/scale-compute-to-the-cloud.md#1-specify-a-cuda-enabled-parent-image-in-your-dockersettings)
+Bear in mind that not every orchestrator supports `ResourceSettings` directly.
+To learn more, you can read about [`ResourceSettings` here](../advanced-guide/infrastructure-management/scale-compute-to-the-cloud.md), including the ability to [attach a GPU](../advanced-guide/infrastructure-management/scale-compute-to-the-cloud.md#1-specify-a-cuda-enabled-parent-image-in-your-dockersettings).

 <!-- For scarf -->
 <figure><img alt="ZenML Scarf" referrerpolicy="no-referrer-when-downgrade" src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" /></figure>